'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 'It Will Completely, Absolutely, 100 Percent Change Your Life'

 Natalie had stumbled upon one of 113 Brain Balance franchises across the country.
 Seventeen more are in the works.
-In the dozen years since its inception, the company says it has helped roughly 25,000 children.
+In the dozen years since its inception, Brain Balance says it has helped roughly 25,000 children.
 The company says it's currently taking in over $50 million in annual revenue.

 Although Brain Balance isn't the only purveyor of alternative approaches for developmental disorders in the U.S., the scale of the enterprise sets it apart.
 The company's approach is still relatively new and not widely known, meaning many experts in the field of childhood development have not vetted its effectiveness.